Edgio

 API Security Rule

-An API Security rule identifies an API schema and the set of requests that must conform to that JSON schema.
-By default, your API Security rule validates all POST, PUT, and PATCH requests against an API schema.
+An API Security rule identifies the set of requests that will undergo schema validation, JWT validation, or both.
+By default, your rule validates all POST, PUT, and PATCH requests.
 However, you may restrict inspection by:

 • Relative Path(s): You may restrict payload inspection to one or more relative path(s).
 This relative path starts directly after the hostname.
 The available comparison modes are listed below.